xmartlabs/tf_tabular/README.md

 ## Features

-- Create input layers based on lists of columns
+- **Create input layers based on lists of columns**
-- Support custom embeddings
+- **Support custom embeddings**: Useful to include external embeddings for example obtained from an LLM.
-- Support attention for mixing sequence layers
+- **Support sequence layers**: Useful for time series or when building recommenders on top of user interaction data.
-- Support multi-hot categoricals
+- **Support multi-hot categorical columns**
-- No model building or training: Build whatever you want on top
+- **No model building or training**: Build whatever you want on top

 ## Installation